Xetibo/ReSet-Doc/sections/existing_systems.typ

 #subsubsection("Neovim")
 Neovim is a fork of the iconic VIM editor.
 It offers both VIMscript and lua support, as well as an RPC API, providing users with multiple ways to expand functionality.
-VIMscript is converted to lua, meaning neovim only needs a single interpreter for lua.
+VIMscript is converted to lua, meaning Neovim only needs a single interpreter for lua.
-This interpreter is tightly coupled to neovim itself, providing plugin developers with an easy way to access core functionality.
+This interpreter is tightly coupled to Neovim itself, providing plugin developers with an easy way to access core functionality.

+While the implementation of the interpreter itself is too large for a brief analysis, the usage of this system can be analyzed.
+Neovim provides solid documentation about their natively supported functionality wich one can use within the Neovim lua interpreter.
+Note that this means the documented functionality is only supported in Neovim and not in any other Neovim interpreter. @neovimluadocumentation

 In @testplugin, a Neovim testplugin is visualized.
 #align(
   center, [#figure(
     sourcecode(```lua